 Arguably, Kendal’s break came in the 1970s, cast as Barbara Good in The Good Life.
 Running for four series, Kendal became one of Britain’s leading actresses.
 Once The Good Life finished, Kendal’s West End career inevitably rose to prominence too, starring in Tom Stoppard plays including The Real Thing, Hapgood, Arcadia and Indian Ink.

-Recent theatre credits include Lettice and Lovage at the Menier Chocolate Factory, alongside Maureen Lipman, where she was praised as being “so consistently watchable."
+Recent theatre credits include Lettice and Lovage at the Menier Chocolate Factory, alongside Maureen Lipman.
+London Theatre praised her work in Lettice and Lovage as “so consistently watchable."
 Kendal has also starred in Hay Fever at the Duke of York’s Theatre and Relatively Speaking at the Wyndham’s Theatre.

 In 2021, Kendal made her musical theatre debut as Evangeline Harcourt in Anything Goes.
 She will now star in Noises Off at the Phoenix Theatre.